florianprs/Control_of_the_Youtube_Stream/README.md

 ### 6. Acces to the server

-Open your web browser and go to the ipaddress of your Raspberry Pi.
+Find the ipaddress of your Raspberry Pi.
-To found it you can use ifconfig command.
+To find it, you can use ifconfig command in a terminal.

 ```
 ifconfig
 ```

+Open a web browser and insert this IP adress.

 Now you will see the two buttons.
+ON in green en OFF in red.
+The first is used to start the stream and the second one allows to stop the live video.

 ### 7. Connecte a LED